piyush-kash/HacktoberFest2022-kash/README.md

 * Fork this Repository
 * Mark it Star
-* Upload Your file (make sure it's not already present in this Repo)
+* Upload Your file in its respective folder (make sure it's not already present in the Repo)
 * Contribute and then create a Pull Request
 > Contribute your Code with Proper problem statement/Title